DereWah/Skript-AnvilGUI/README.md

                             send message "&aCorrect password."
                         else:
-                            set text of event-anvil gui to "Wrong password" open event-anvil gui to player #reopen the anvil gui, but with a different text.
+                            set text of event-anvil gui to "Wrong password" open anvil gui event-anvil gui to player #reopen the anvil gui, but with a different text.
 		```
 </details>